-40. In the event that the payment for Response Costs is not made within 30 days of Respondent's receipt of a bill, Respondent shall pay Interest on the unpaid balance.
-The Interest on Response Costs shall begin to accrue on the date of the bill and shall continue to accrue until the date of payment.
-Payments of Interest made under this Paragraph shall be in addition to such other remedies or sanctions available to the United States by virtue of Respondent's failure to make timely payments under this Section, including but not limited to, payment of stipulated penalties pursuant to Section XIX.
+41. In the event that the payment for Past Response Costs is not made within 30 days of the Effective Date, or the payments for Future Response Costs are not made within 30 days of Respondent's receipt of a bill, Respondent shall pay Interest on the unpaid balance.
+The Interest on Past Response Costs shall begin to accrue on the Effective Date and shall continue to accrue until the date of payment.
+The Interest on Future Response Costs shall begin to accrue on the date of the bill and shall continue to accrue until the date of payment.
+The Interest on Such other remedies or sanctions available to the United States by virtue of Respondent's failure to make timely payments under this Section, including but not limited to, payment of stipulated penalties pursuant to Section XIX.

-41. Respondent may dispute all or part of a bill for Response Costs submitted under this Settlement Agreement, only if Respondent alleges that U.S. EPA has made an accounting error, or if Respondent alleges that a cost item is inconsistent with the NCP.
+42. Respondent may dispute all or part of a bill for Future Response Costs submitted under this Settlement Agreement, only if Respondent alleges that U.S. EPA has made an accounting error, or if Respondent alleges that a cost item is inconsistent with the NCP.
 If any dispute over costs is resolved before payment is due, the amount due will be adjusted as necessary.
-If the dispute is not resolved before payment is due, Respondent shall pay the full amount of the uncontested costs to U.S. EPA as specified in Paragraph 39 on or before the due date.
+If the dispute is not resolved before payment is due, Respondent shall pay the full amount of the uncontested costs to U.S. EPA as specified in Paragraph 40 on or before the due date.
 Within the same time period, Respondent shall pay the full amount of the contested costs into an interest-bearing escrow account.
 Respondent shall simultaneously transmit a copy of both checks to the persons listed in Paragraph 39(b) above.
 Respondent shall ensure that the prevailing party or parties in the dispute shall receive the amount upon which it prevailed from the escrow funds plus interest within 20 calendar days after the dispute is resolved.